EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-Compute effect of soil moisture on soil decomposition as modelled in CASA [BGME - below grounf moisture effect].
-The below ground moisture effect; taken directly from the century model; uses soil moisture from the previous month to determine a scalar that is then used to determine the moisture effect on below ground carbon fluxes.
-BGME is dependent on PET; Rainfall.
-This approach is designed to work for Rainfall &amp; PET values at the monthly time step &amp; it is necessary to scale it to meet that criterion.
+Effect of soil moisture on decomposition rates as modeled in CASA, using the belowground moisture effect (BGME) from the Century model.

 **Parameters**
 - **Fields**